Twin Peaks Trails Improvement Project

-The Twin Peaks Trail Restoration project will improve the main spine trail, repair existing trails and steps, eliminate social trails, and provide wayfinding signage.
-These measures will improve public safety, reduce erosion, and help preserve adjacent habitat.
-As part of the Creeks to Peaks project, a new trail segment adjacent to Twin Peaks Boulevard but off the roadway will extend southward and connect to Portola Avenue.
+The Twin Peaks Trails Improvement Project involves improving the main spine trail, repair existing trails and steps, eliminating social trails, and provide wayfinding signage.
+These measures improve public safety, reduce erosion, help preserve adjacent habitat, and improve the experience for park users.

-- 2013 Habitat Conservation Fund (Creeks to Peaks) grant (for trail improvements at Glen Canyon Park as well as at Twin Peaks): $130,000
+- 2013 Habitat Conservation Fund (Creeks to Peaks) grant (for trail improvements at Glen Canyon Park as well as at Twin Peaks)

 - Twin Peaks Community Meeting Notice 09-24-2013 (PDF)